Oils Oils & Fats

 Mustard Oil

-Oil & Seeds Mustard oil is important in India, particularly in Bengal (north east) but also in Goa and other areas where mustard seed grows well, so you'll find it in groceries that cater to Indian communities.
-Many considere it essential to get the proper flavor with recipes from areas where it's used.
+Mustard Oil and Seeds Mustard oil is important in India, particularly in Bengal (northeast India and Bangladesh) but also in Goa and other parts of northern India and Pakistan.
+Many consider this oil essential to get the proper flavor for recipes from these regions.

 This oil is unique in that usage calls for heating to the smoke point, but only for a second or two.
 The flavor of raw mustard oil is harsh, but brought to the smoke point and then cooling down a bit the flavor becomes much more pleasing.